Poll has strongest Scottish support recorded for Reform UK

 Nigel Farage’s party Reform UK has recorded its highest level of support in a Scottish poll.

-Analysis of the Survation poll for Quantum Communications put Reform on 14 seats if the results were replicated in next year’s Holyrood election.
+Analysis of the Survation poll for Quantum Communications puts Reform on 14 seats if the results were replicated in next year’s Holyrood election.

-This would mean they finish ahead of both the Greens and Lib Dems, with the SNP still the largest party.
+This would mean it finishing ahead of both the Greens and Liberal Democrats, with the SNP still the largest party.

-The poll put the SNP on 55 seats, Labour on 19, the Conservatives on 17, with the Lib Dems on 13, the Greens on 10 and Alba with one seat.
+The poll puts the SNP on 55 seats, Labour on 19, the Conservatives on 17, the Lib Dems on 13, the Greens on 10 and Alba with one seat.

 Survation polled 1,012 people in Scotland between March 6 and 13.

-In terms of the constituency vote, the poll suggests the SNP are on 34%, Labour are on 23%, Reform are on 17%, the Conservatives are on 12%, the Lib Dems are on 8%, the the Greens are on 4% and Alba on 1%.
+In terms of the constituency vote, the poll suggests the SNP is on 34%, Labour is on 23%, Reform is on 17%, the Conservatives are on 12%, the Lib Dems are on 8%, the Greens are on 4% and Alba is on 1%.

+Reform’s strongest support in the regional list vote is among the 16 to 24 age bracket – where it is the second-highest party on 20%.

 Professor Nicola McEwen of Glasgow University said: “The rise of Reform across the UK has been one of the key features of polling in the last year.